Christina Ryan-Kilcoyne, TCRG, ADCRG, BG

 Christina Ryan-Kilcoyne, a native of Miltown Malbay in County Clare, Ireland, came to the United States in 1988.
-She settled in Churchville and founded the Ryan-Kilcoyne School of Irish Dancing, offering classes at St. Vincent de Paul Church in Richboro, PA.
-From this modest beginning, the Ryan-Kilcoyne School has expanded to Newtown, PA and Bel Air, MD and offers outstanding instruction in Irish dancing from the beginner to the championship level.
+She settled in Churchville and founded the Ryan-Kilcoyne School of Irish Dancing.
+Christina offers outstanding instruction in Irish dancing from the beginner to the championship level.
 Classes are currently offered in Newtown and Furlong, PA and Bel Air, MD.

-Ryan-Kilcoyne, whose students perform and compete at the local, regional, national and international levels, is well known as an accomplished and caring teacher.
-She holds both teaching and adjudication qualifications from An Coimisiun le Rince Gaelaca, in Dublin, Ireland and is currently registered with that organization.
-She is also an active member of the Irish Dance Teachers of North America, Mid-Atlantic Region, and Southern Region..
+Christina, whose students perform and compete at the local, regional, national and international levels, is well known as an accomplished and caring teacher.
+She holds teaching, adjudication, and grade examiner qualifications from An Coimisiun le Rince Gaelaca, in Dublin, Ireland and is currently registered with that organization.
+She is also an active member of the Irish Dance Teachers of North America, Mid-Atlantic Region, and Southern Region.

 Aside from competition, Molly has had the opportunity to perform in prestigious venues such as Carnegie Hall and the Kimmel Center along with notable Irish musicians including The Cheiftans, Cherish the Ladies, Anthony Kearns, Eileen Ivers, and James Patterson to name a few.

-Molly looks forward to teaching and sharing her excitement and enthusiasm of Irish Dance with children of all ages.
+Molly looks forward to teaching and sharing her excitement and enthusiasm of Irish dance with children of all ages.
 She hopes that her students will have the chance to enjoy the benefits of friendship, fitness, and fun!
-If you have any questions, feel free to contact Molly at 215-669-2853 or at firstname.lastname@example.org.